Stringfellow Barr

-Stringfellow Barr (January 15, 1897 in Suffolk, Virginia – February 3, 1982 in Alexandria, Virginia) was a historian, author, and former president of St. John's College in Annapolis, Maryland, where he, together with Scott Buchanan, instituted the Great Books curriculum.
+Stringfellow Barr (January 15, 1897 – February 3, 1982) was an American historian, author, and former president of St. John's College in Annapolis, Maryland, where he, together with Scott Buchanan, instituted the Great Books curriculum.

 Career

 Barr was the editor of Virginia Quarterly Review from 1931 to 1937.
 He established and was president of the Foundation for World Government from 1948 to 1958.
 In the 1950s he taught classics at Rutgers University.

 Barr wrote compact yet lucid historical surveys of three major periods of western history.
 Two of his books, The Will of Zeus and The Mask of Jove deal with the Greeks and Romans, respectively.
 He also wrote The Pilgrimage of Western Man, dealing with western history from the Renaissance through the early post-World War II era.